 - There you fasten the guideline on the ring.

-- Once you have recovered it, do give enough slack to the cable to not be bothered by the swell, then you take away the axis of it and you put the shackle over the ring.
+- Once you have recovered it, give enough slack to the cable to not be bothered by the swell, then you remove the pinad put the shackle over the ring.

-- After, you set the axis of the shackle in place, you tighten the nut very hard and you don't forget to put security pin in place.
+- After, you set the pin of the shackle in place, you tighten the nut very hard and you don't forget to set the security pin in place.

-- And please be careful to not lose the nut.
+- And please be careful nt to lose the nut.

-- Once this is done, you will have to pass on the equalization valve which is located on the other side of the pulling head and close it.
+- Once this is done, you will have to go to the equalization valve which is located on the other side of the pulling head and close it.

 While he was describing what I would have to do, I thought that he was taking me for an idiot who had never slung anything in his life.
 But very quickly during my other offshore jobs I was going to realize that unlike civil engineering diving it was always like that in offshore: Divers can only take little initiative.

-- Has you can see he continued; there is still too much swell to do the decompression stops in water so you'll do surface decompression.
+- As you can see he continued; there is still too much swell to do the decompression stops in the water so you'll do surface decompression.

-- Be careful, because once you are out of the water, you will not have to hang around because you only have three minutes to return to the stop pressure.
+- Be careful, because once you are out of the water, you must not hang around because you only have three minutes to return to the treatment pressure.

-Shortly after, the time of intervention has come.
-Maurice is going to be my standby diver.
+Shortly after, the time for intervention came.
+Maurice was going to be my standby diver.

-Dutifully, I dress myself with an Unisuit dry suit and then for the first time in my life put a face mask on the head.
+Dutifully, I dressed in with an Unisuit dry suit and then for the first time in my life put a bandmask on my head.

-This also changes me from my dives in the ports and channels where so far with the exception of some special works I only used traction signals to communicate.
+This also was a change from my dives in the ports and channels where so far with the exception of some special works I only used pull signals to communicate.

 Everything was ready.
-In the earphones I could hear the Chief tell me that I could go.
+In the earphones I could hear the supervisor tell me that I could go.

 I went to the edge of the barge waited a few moments for the top of a wave and jumped.

-Once in the water, I seized the down line and immediately began to heave myself towards the bottom.
-The band mask was equipped with a nose block device to facilitate the balancing of my ears but I didn't need it because since always I had learned to clear my ears swallowing.
+Once in the water, I seized the downline and immediately began to heave myself towards the bottom.
+The band mask was equipped with a nose block device to facilitate the balancing of my ears but I didn't need it because since always I had always learned to clear my ears by swallowing.

-The only thing I had to think about during the descent was to regularly send some air in my dry suit to prevent it to squeeze.
+The only thing I had to think about during the descent was to regularly send some air in my dry suit to prevent it from squeezing.
 In less than two minutes I was some thirty-five meters down.

 The dive took place without any difficulty, in accordance with the instructions I had received.
 Result, twenty minutes after my departure, I could announce:

-On the surface, the supervisor appears surprised because he asked me to confirm.
+On the surface, the supervisor appeared surprised because he asked me to confirm.

-- Are you sure to have correctly put everything in place?
+- Are you sure you have correctly put everything in place?

 - Affirmative, everything is in place, tight and secured, and the valve is closed.

-- Good in this case you can drop the guideline and come up slowly to the surface and be careful to not turn around the sling.
+- Good in that case you can drop the guideline and come up slowly to the surface and be careful not to get tangled in the sling.

-Slowly, I begin my ascent.
-Around twelve meters, the effects of swell can be felt strongly.
-The cable where I come up does not stop to tight and slack and when I look toward the surface, I can see the bottom of the diving ladder in the splash of the waves.
+Slowly, I began my ascent.
+Around twelve meters, the effects of swell could be felt strongly.
+The cable where I was ascending did not stop tightening and slacking and when I looked toward the surface, I could see the bottom of the diving ladder in the splash of the waves.

-Fortunately I do not have to make my decompression in the water; otherwise I could again have the nausea.
+Fortunately I did not have to make my decompression in the water; otherwise I could have had nausea again.

-I arrive at the bottom of the ladder which sometimes is at six meters, and then the next moment at three meters.
-I cling to the steps to remove my fins but it is really not easy.
+I arrived at the bottom of the ladder which sometimes was at six meters, and then the next moment at three meters.
+I clung to the steps to remove my fins but it was really not easy.

 Now, it's done.
-Immediately I climb on it to go up on deck.
-Once on it, three colleagues throw themselves upon me to remove my diving gear then promptly direct me to the DDC.
-Quickly, I settled down in the sas, seize the oxygen mask and begin to deeply breathe this pure gas that should prevent me to get bend.
+Immediately I climbed up on deck.
+Once on it, three colleagues threw themselves upon me to remove my diving gear then promptly directed me to the deck decompression chamber (DDC).
+Quickly, I settled down in the entry lock, seized the oxygen mask and began to deeply breathe this pure gas that should prevent me from getting a bend.

-A few seconds later the door of the chamber closes while that via the intercom the LST informs me that he will begin to pressurize.
-Immediately, the air starts to fuse in the sas and in less than a minute, the door of the main chamber opens by equilibration.
+A few seconds later the door of the chamber closed while that via the intercom the LST informed me that he would begin to pressurize.
+Immediately, the air started to hizz in the lock and in less than a minute, the door to the main chamber opened.

 Whew !, my surface interval lasted less than three minutes.
-I am inside the procedure prescribed by the decompression table and can now enter into the chamber to lie down on the bunk while continuing to breathe O2.
-I am in for ten minutes.
+I was inside the procedure prescribed by the decompression table and could now enter into the chamber to lie down on the bunk while continuing to breathe O2.
+I was in for ten minutes.

-Not bad at all this way of decompression I thought that allow me to decompressed in the dry and protected from the swell.
+Not bad at all,this method of decompression, I thought.
+It allowed me to decompress in the dry and protected from the swell.
 But what I was unaware at the time, it is that this technique is not without risk for the diver because during the surface interval the tissues are in a state of supersaturation and the risk of a decompression accident is real.

-Moreover it’s used to say that surface decompression procedures are semi-controlled decompression accidents which are treated immediately and even a study has proved that S.D tends to produce ten times more type II (neurological) DCS than in water decompression.
+Moreover it is often said that surface decompression procedures are semi-controlled decompression accidents which are treated immediately and even a study has even proved that Sur-D tends to produce ten times more TYPE II (neurological) DCS than in-water decompression.

-Beside at long term, this practice has also serious consequences on the health of divers who have during their career intensely done this type of decompression and many of them are today highly disabled or even invalid.
+Beside, in the long term, this practice also has serious consequences on the health of divers who have during their careers intensely done this type of decompression and many of them are today highly disabled or even invalid.

-Fortunately, Comex is aware of these risks and practiced the surface decompression only in exceptional circumstances such as for instance today.
+Fortunately, Comex was aware of these risks and practiced the surface decompression only in exceptional circumstances such as for instance today.

-Super, my first project and I can already go into 'sat'.
-Other divers do not have this chance and many of them will sometimes have to wait long before living this experience.
+Super, my first project and I could already go into 'sat'.
+Other divers did not have this chance and many of them would sometimes have to wait long before living this experience.

 As the work was entirely finished on this site two tugs had begun to recover the anchors.